A Unifying Framework for Parallel and Distributed Processing in R using Futures: The future framework

 \subsection{Future backends}

-In addition to implementing the \dfn{Future API}, the \pkg{future} also implements a set of future backends that are based on the \pkg{parallel} package.
+In addition to implementing the \dfn{Future API}, the \pkg{future} package also implements a set of future backends that are based on the \pkg{parallel} package.
 If no backend is specified, the default is: \begin{example} plan(sequential) \end{example} which makes all futures to be resolved sequentially in the current R session.
-To resolve futures in parallel on a SOCK cluster on the local machine, use one of: \begin{example} plan(multisession) ## defaults to workers = availableCores() plan(multisession, workers = 4) \end{example} Similarly, to resolving futures in parallel on the local machine via \emph{forked} processing, use one of: \begin{example} plan(multicore) ## defaults to workers = availableCores() plan(multicore, workers = 4) \end{example} To resolve futures via \emph{any} type of "snow" cluster, use the \code{cluster} backend.
-For example, to use a traditional SOCK cluster or an MPI cluster, use: \begin{example} workers <- parallel::makeCluster(4) plan(cluster, workers = workers)
+To resolve futures in parallel on a SOCK cluster on the local machine, use one of: \begin{example} plan(multisession) ## defaults to workers = availableCores() plan(multisession, workers = 4) \end{example} Similarly, to resolving futures in parallel on the local machine via \emph{forked} processing, use one of: \begin{example} plan(multicore) ## defaults to workers = availableCores() plan(multicore, workers = 4) \end{example} To resolve futures via \emph{any} type of ``snow'' cluster, use the \code{cluster} backend.
+For example, to use a traditional SOCK cluster or an MPI cluster, use either of: \begin{example} workers <- parallel::makeCluster(4) plan(cluster, workers = workers)

-workers <- parallel::makeCluster(4, type = "MPI") plan(cluster, workers = workers) \end{example} To use a SOCK cluster with two remote workers, use: \begin{example} plan(cluster, workers = c("n1.remote.org", "n2.remote.org")) \end{example} which is short for: \begin{example} workers <- future::makeClusterPSOCK(c("n1.remote.org", "n2.remote.org")) plan(cluster, workers = workers) \end{example} This works as long as there is password-less SSH access to these remote machines and they have R installed.
-Also, contrary to when using \code{parallel::makePSOCKcluster()}, \code{makeClusterPSOCK()} uses reverse-tunneling techniques, which avoids having to configure inward-facing port-forwarding in firewalls, something that require administrative rights.
+workers <- parallel::makeCluster(4, type = "MPI") plan(cluster, workers = workers) \end{example} To use a SOCK cluster with two remote workers, use: \begin{example} plan(cluster, workers = c("n1.remote.org", "n2.remote.org")) \end{example} which is short for: \begin{example} workers <- parallelly::makeClusterPSOCK(c("n1.remote.org", "n2.remote.org")) plan(cluster, workers = workers) \end{example} This works as long as there is password-less SSH access to these remote machines and they have R installed.
+Contrary to \code{parallel::makePSOCKcluster()}, \code{parallelly::makeClusterPSOCK()} uses reverse-tunneling techniques, which avoids having to configure inward-facing port-forwarding in firewalls, something that requires administrative rights.